Group

 Examples:

-· Katie worked in that office for almost four years.
+that office for almost four years.

-· He passed away in 1999.
+He passed away

-· We went for the movie yesterday.
+We went for

-· Three years ago, I studied at the Canada University.
+Three years ago, I studied at

 Activities:

-There are some activities, video and worksheet mentioned here in these link related to past tense.
+mentioned here in these link related to past tense.

 Charade Series

-Dear Diary
+Dear

-Writing about their day is a good way for your students to practice the written form of the simple past.
-Have students write about what they did yesterday paying particular attention to transitions of time (next, then, after that, finally, etc.)
+is a good way for your students to practice the written form of the simple

 Accurate Endings